Channelstream/channelstream/README.rst

 Your app handled authentication and processing messages from client, then passed them as signed message to channelstream server for broadcast.

-socketio client -> webapp -> REST call to socket server -> broadcast to other client
+websocket client -> webapp (security and transformation happens here) -> REST call to socket server -> broadcast to other clients

 This model is easy to implement, secure, easy to scale and allows all kind of languages/apps/work queues to interact with socket server.